Hsinchu

-The area was originally settled by the Austronesian Taiwanese indigenous peoples, with the settlement being named "Tek-kham" by the Hoklo immigrants.
-The city was founded by Han Chinese settlers in 1711, and renamed to its current form in 1878.
-During the Japanese Era, the city was the seat of Shinchiku Prefecture, named after the city.
+The area was originally settled by the Austronesian Taiwanese indigenous peoples, with the settlement being named "Tek-kham" by Hokkien and Hakka immigrants.
+The city was founded by Han Chinese colonists in 1711, and renamed "Hsinchu" in 1878.
+During Japanese rule, the city was named "Shinchiku" and was the seat of Shinchiku Prefecture.
 The prefecture encompassed present-day Hsinchu City and County, as well as entire Taoyuan and Miaoli.
 After the ROC rule in 1945, the urban area of Hsinchu was organized as a provincial city.

-In 1980, the Taiwanese government established the Hsinchu Science Park, a major industrial park, a significant centre for semiconductor manufacturing, industrial and computer technology development.
-The park contributes a major proportion of Taiwan's GDP.
-This made Hsinchu a vital economic hub for its economy; the headquarters of TSMC, world's largest independent semiconductor foundry, and United Microelectronics Corporation, are both located in the park.
+In 1980, the Taiwanese government established the Hsinchu Science Park, an industrial centre for semiconductor manufacturing.
+The headquarters of TSMC, a semiconductor foundry, MediaTek and United Microelectronics Corporation, are all located in the park.

-Besides its industry, Hsinchu is also an important cultural center of Taiwan with an abundance of heritage sites.
+Besides its industry, Hsinchu is a cultural center of Taiwan.
 The Chenghuang Temple of Hsinchu, built in 1747, is a common prayer destination.
 The research institutions of National Yang Ming Chiao Tung University and National Tsing Hua University are both located near the science park.